wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 ----------

 .. image:: images/camera-settings/resolution.png
+   :alt: Under image appearance there is a dropdown for setting the resolution.

 Image sizes shared by the supported cameras are 160x120, 320x240, and 640x480.
 The M1011 and 1013 have additional sizes, but they aren’t built into WPILib.
 The largest image size has four times as many pixels that are one-fourth the size of the middle size image.
 The large image has sixteen times as many pixels as the small image.